Last Updated January 24, 2024

 Here you can find our disclaimers and disclosures.
 Please make sure you read and understand them.

-Purpose & Nature of Predictions: Waterlily’s projections operate on probabilistic grounds, offering a statistical analysis of potential trajectories based on historical data.
-While it aids in drawing insights, it is not prescriptive and shouldn't be taken as a concrete roadmap for the future.
+Purpose & Nature of Predictions: The Waterlily tool's predictions are probabilistic, providing a statistical estimate of potential outcomes based on past data.
+It is not prescriptive and should not be perceived as a definitive path for the future.

 For Long-Term Care Financial Planning Engagements:

 This long-term care plan is based on the data and assumptions you provide or instruct us to make, including but not limited to personal health data, expected lifestyle changes, familial medical histories, individual preferences for care, and other related parameters.
 Consequently, the predictions of the tool are directly dependent upon the accuracy of your data and the reasonableness of your assumptions.

 Inaccurate data or unreasonable assumptions may significantly impact the predictions made by our tool.
 For any personal or medical data integrated into the planning tool that is held by us or an affiliated entity, the data value is derived from the source of record and is generally captured at a point in time.
 This data might not correspond with official medical records or personal records, and our tool's output is not intended to replace professional medical or financial advice.